 Admission data indicates that SC regularly accepts students with ACT's of 18 and above.
 Successful applicants typically send ACT scores in the top 62 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 16 in some instances.
 Prospective students submitting an ACT composite of 20 or higher should be in the upper half of applicants - and students with a 22 and above have very competitive chances.
+The school ranks #18 in Kansas for highest average ACT composite score.
 Scoring well on the ACT is very important as 69 percent of applicants submit ACT scores to Sterling College.

 |ACT Score||Competitiveness||Admission Chances|

 |16 to 18||Reach||27%-39%|

 |Less than 16||Low||<27%|

 Typical High School GradesB+

 You will need above average high school grades to get into Sterling College.
 The average high school GPA of the admitted freshman class at Sterling College was 3.3 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #11 in Kansas for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as SC accepts 52% of students who apply.

 |2.50 to 2.75||9%||Reach|